 We Know the Territory

-For over two decades, our attorneys have planned estates to reduce or avoid taxes, protect disabled beneficiaries, protect assets from business liability and healthcare expenses, and plan next generation family business ownership transitions.
+For over three decades, our attorneys have planned estates to reduce or avoid taxes, protect disabled beneficiaries, protect assets from business liability and healthcare expenses, and plan next-generation family business ownership transitions.

-Jennifer Hawkins and Jeff Hawkins are Trust & Estate Specialty Board Certified Indiana Trust & Estate Lawyers.
+.
 They teach trust, estate, business, and elder law courses to lawyers throughout Indiana.
-Both lawyers are licensed to practice law in Indiana, and Jeff Hawkins is Also licensed to practice law in Illinois.
-Jeff is an Indiana Fellow of the prestigious American College of Trust and Estate Counsel (ACTEC), a registered Indiana Civil Mediator, and he served as the Indiana State Bar Association President from October 2014 to October 2015.
+Both lawyers are licensed to practice law in Indiana, and Jeff Hawkins is also licensed to practice law in Illinois.
+Jeff is an Indiana Fellow of the prestigious American College of Trust and Estate Counsel (ACTEC)

 Contact Us and Tell Us What You Want Your Estate Plan to Do